Dimertuper/HTMLMario/readme.md

 # Mario in browser
-Recreating original Mario Bros in browser with usage of Phaser game framework.
+Recreating original Mario Bros in browser with Phaser game framework.